Jim Rutherford: Playing career

-Rutherford played in the NHL from 1969 to 1983; the majority of his career was spent with the Detroit Red Wings, but he also spent time with the Pittsburgh Penguins, Toronto Maple Leafs, and Los Angeles Kings.
-As a goaltender Rutherford won 151, lost 227 and tied 59 games.
-Rutherford retired as a player in 1983 at the age of 33.
+Rutherford played in the NHL as a goaltender from 1969 to 1983.
+Rutherford played primarily with the Detroit Red Wings, but he also spent time with the Pittsburgh Penguins, Toronto Maple Leafs, and Los Angeles Kings.

+Rutherford retired as a player in 1983 at the age of 33 with the record of 151-227-59.

 Post-playing career

 Prior to serving with the Penguins as general manager, Rutherford was the president and general manager, as well as a part-owner of the Carolina Hurricanes – known as the Hartford Whalers until 1997 – having joined the franchise in 1994 and helping build the Hurricanes team that won the Stanley Cup in 2006.
 Later he helped build the Penguins team that won the Stanley Cup in 2016 and again in 2017.

 Rutherford was one of the pioneers of the popular trend of ice hockey goaltenders decorating his mask in 1976.
 Initially, a friend painted a pair of red wings at the temples of Rutherford's mask without his permission.
 Because he did not have time to get another fitted mask before game time, he reluctantly wore the decorated mask on the ice.
 On June 23, 2016, he won the Jim Gregory General Manager of the Year Award.
 In 2019, Jim Rutherford was inducted into the Hockey Hall of Fame.

-Rutherford resigned from his post as general manager of the Penguins on January 27, 2021, due to personal reasons.
+Rutherford resigned from his post as general manager of the Penguins on January 27, 2021, for personal reasons.
 On December 9, 2021, Rutherford was named president of hockey operations and interim general manager of the Vancouver Canucks.